jina-ai/clip-as-service/docs/user-guides/client.md

 Intuitively, setting `batch_size=1024` should result in very high GPU utilization on each request.
 However, a large batch size like this also means sending each request would take longer.
 Given that `clip-client` is designed with request and response streaming, large batch size would not benefit from the time overlapping between request streaming and response streaming.

+### Control prefetch size

+To control the number of in-flight batches, you can use the `.encode(..., prefetch=100)` option.
+The way this works is that when you send a large request, the outgoing request stream will usually finish before the incoming response stream due to the asynchronous design.
+This is because the request handling is typically time-consuming, which can prevent the server from sending back the response and may cause it to close the connection as it thinks the incoming channel is idle.
+By default, the client is set to a prefetch value of 100.
+However, it is recommended to use a lower value for expensive operations and a higher value for faster response times.

+For more information about client prefetching, please refer to [Rate Limit](https://docs.jina.ai/concepts/client/rate-limit/) in Jina documentation.

 ### Show progressbar